About JAAM

 Co-managing editors

 Helen Rickerby is a poet, publisher and web editor.
 Her first collection of poetry was Abstract Internal Furniture (HeadworX , 2001) and her second was My Iron Spine (HeadworX 2008).
-In 2004 she founded Seraph Press, of which she is the managing editor.
-Seraph Press has published three books to date.
+She runs Seraph Press, a botique publishing company that’s gaining a reputation for publishing high-quality poetry.
 She can often be found blogging at wingedink.blogspot.com.

 I teach a class at Salt Lake Community College in Salt Lake City, Utah called Pacific American Studies.
 I found one of your stories called “A Sister’s Story” by Lani Young and am wondering how I can obtain previous copies of your publications.
 I will be subscribing for future issues but would like to read previous issues to see if there are stories I can use in my Humanities class.
 I am also an aspiring writing and will keep checking to see when new submissions are being taken.
 Thank you for your time and I look forward to hearing from you!